-We explore the rising trend for DTC eCommerce.
-Will manufacturers take the opportunity to widen revenue opportunities, whilst they still can?
+We explore the rising trend for D2C eCommerce.
+Will manufacturers take the opportunity to widen revenue opportunities?

 The supply chain used to be very simple.
 Manufacturers supplied retailers, who sold their product at a mark-up to end-users.
 Today, the evolution of the digital age has paved the way for manufacturers to cut out the middle-man and bypass retailers to sell direct to the end consumer.

 It’s clear that today’s consumers are demanding better customer experiences and companies, of all shapes and sizes, are fighting to deliver direct, one-to-one, experiences that exceed expectations.
 But beyond the desire to drive more direct sales, what’s in it for manufacturers and B2B businesses?

 Direct-to-consumer (D2C) eCommerce is a way for manufacturers and B2B businesses to take matters into their own hands.
 Not only is it a way of opening up new sales avenues to grow profits, build customer insight and consequently gain a competitive edge.

 Adopting a D2C approach might just provide the boost that some manufacturers are looking for.
 Being so dependent on their supply chain partners, often constrained to their binding contracts with retailers, can cause an inability to react quickly to the industry.

 If a manufacturer chooses to sell D2C, they can remove these barriers and have far more operational control over everything online and ‘behind the buy button’.